provable-things/ethereum-examples/solidity/truffle-examples/bitcoin-balance/README.md

 &nbsp;

-This repo is to demonstrate how you would set up an Provable smart-contract development environment using Truffle & the Ethereum-Bridge to do most of the heavy lifting for you.
+This repo is to demonstrate how you would set up a Provable smart-contract development environment using Truffle & the Ethereum-Bridge to do most of the heavy lifting for you.
 Head on over to the `./test` folder to examine the javascript files that thoroughly test the smart-contract, which latter you will find in `./contracts`.

 ## :page_with_curl:  _Instructions_